pvcordeiro/my-finance-tracker/README.md

 A simple, mobile-friendly personal finance tracker built with Node.js, Express, and SQLite.
 Track your income, expenses, and balances with a clean, responsive UI.

-## Features

-- Add, edit, and remove income/expense entries
-- Monthly and annual summary tables with running balances
-- Details view for all entries
-- Responsive design for mobile and desktop
-- SQLite database for persistent storage
-- **Session-based authentication with a custom login page**

 ## Setup

 1. Clone the repository